ritaz0904/DK_fitting/README.md

 DK_fitting Protocol

 Computes the diffusion tensor and kurtosis tensor values for a data set.
 Results are saved into the file name specified.
-Final results include lambda1, lambda2, lambda3, vec1, vec2, vec3, K1, K2, K3, MK, exitLog, resLog, R2Log.

 Files Needed:
 •	Diffusion weighted images - .rec (float)
 •	Gradient direction file - .txt